istio/istio.io/content/en/docs/examples/virtual-machines/autoregistration/index.md

     You may have to open firewalls to be able to access the 8080 port on your virtual machine
     {{< /warning >}}

-1. Add an associated Service to the mesh
+1. Add an associated Service to the mesh:

     {{< text bash >}}
     $ cat <<EOF | kubectl -n "${VM_NAMESPACE}" apply -f -